genie-tooling/genie-tooling/README.md

 ## Quick Start with the `Genie` Facade

 The `Genie` facade is the recommended way to get started.
+A quick example flexing many parts:

 ```python
 import asyncio